AElfProject/aelf-docs/docs/quick-start/node-operators/run-a-mainnet-node/index.md

 ---
 ## How to Join the Mainnet

 There are two ways to run an aelf node: using Docker (recommended) or running binaries from GitHub.
 Before starting, you need to install some tools and frameworks.
 Command line instructions are provided for most dependencies.
-For complex needs, see the Environment setup section.
+For complex needs, see the [environment setup](/tools/smart-contract-templates/development-environment/) section.

 ### Steps to Set Up a Node